JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 To make custom arrowheads, you can define a three-argument function that draws them to your own design.
 This function
+takes:

-takes: the point at the end of the arrow's shaft; the point where the tip of the arrowhead would be; and the angle of the shaft at the end.
+- the point at the end of the arrow's shaft

+- the point where the tip of the arrowhead would be

+- the angle of the shaft at the end

 You can then use any code to draw the arrow.
 Pass this function to the [`arrow`](@ref) function's `arrowheadfunction` keyword.

 ```@example
 using Luxor # hide